shJimmyw/CakeBot/README.md

   * Functional youtube functionality that will play the audio of the given youtube url
   * Add multiple youtube videos to create an in server playlist
+  * See and adjust the volume of the audio player
   * Ban users for a minute if the bot and user both have permission
   * Informs server via chat when a new user joins the server
   * Informs server via chat when another user joins a voice channel or leaves voice channels in the server